szoftveres/RF_Microwave/radar/README.md

 #### Ramp waveform generator

-The ramp waveform generator needs to produce linear ramp waveforms, and a sync signal, which is used by the DSP to detect the start- and stop of each sweep.
-The ramp amplitude control is also on this board, the amplitude determines the FM deviation of the radar.
+The ramp waveform generator needs to produce linear ramp waveforms, and a sync signal, which is being recorded and used by the DSP algorithm to detect the start- and stop of each sweep.
+The ramp amplitude (VCO tuning voltage level) control is also on this board, determining the FM sweep width of the radar.

 ![ramp_gen_schem](ramp_gen_schem.png)